ace411/Bingo-Framework/README.md

 #Bingo Framework

- -A simple MVC framework for PHP enthusiasts.
-Bingo, just like any other framework, -simplifies the process of creating robust web applications.
+ A simple MVC framework for PHP enthusiasts.
+Bingo, just like any other framework, simplifies the process of creating robust web applications.

  ##Requirements